ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Framework and Methodology

 To adapt these criteria for a real-time setting, we define the following thresholds:

 \begin{itemize} \item $B_{max} \geq 8 $ nT \item $\beta \leq 0.3 $ \item $T_p \leq 4.3 \times 10^{4}$ K \end{itemize}

 The threshold for $T_p$ is derived from the equation:

-where $k_B$ is the Boltzmann constant and $m_p$ is the proton mass.
+where $k_B$ is the Boltzmann constant and $m_p$ is the proton mass. $T_p$ is given in Kelvin, and $V_{Th}$ in \kms.
 The value is rounded up for simplicity.
-During inference, each time step in the dataset is analyzed individually to determine whether it meets all the conditions required to classify it as an event.
+During inference, each time step in the data set is analyzed individually to determine whether it meets all the conditions required to classify it as an event.